dmazin/dmazin.github.io/_posts/2023-07-18-bags-of-bits.md

 Here's [the full script, with error checking]().
 If you want, you can build it and try it on your own computer.

 Let's run it!
-Are you excited?
+Are you excited?!
 If this works, that means we have wrangled the bits.
 We have sussed out their structure.

 ```bash
 $ sudo ./parse /dev/sdd1 301568